The Case for Being Tough

-Previous articles in this occasional series on values and virtues include one that invites readers to place themselves on 12 continua, and an article each on a virtue that is tough to live by: discipline, hard work, and responsibility.
+Previous posts in this occasional series on values and virtues include one that invites readers to place themselves on 12 continua, and one each on virtues that are tough to live by: discipline, hard work, and responsibility.

-Today’s article integrates those three: It makes a case for toughness.
+Today’s post integrates those three: It makes a case for toughness.
 It's potentially applicable in the widest range of contexts, as I'll try to demonstrate.

 Of course, a strong argument can be made for erring toward kindness rather than toughness.
 For example, much of human failing isn’t purely volitional but is at least partly the result of constraints such as genetics, upbringing, peer influences, socioeconomics, physical health, mental health, and yes, luck.
 So, it’s understandable that kindness tends to be, at least among the educated, touted over toughness.
 We praise the gentle, the merciful, and the person who modulates their on-the-merits toughness in light of the aforementioned factors.
 We may not always walk our talk, but kindness is what tends to get venerated.

 But perhaps under-considered is whether being tough on others and on yourself can be a defensible foundational principle; that is, justice over mercy, prioritizing high standards and imposing substantial consequences for unreasonably not meeting them.
 Here’s an admittedly not-dispositive case for that.
 This post's core purpose isn't to turn kindly readers into tough guys.
 It's merely to encourage fuller-dimensioned identification of your foundational principles, including those that go beyond conventional wisdom.